History

 5. Taste; add more simple syrup if too tart, more lime if too sweet.

 Tip from the editors.
 Fresh lime juice is not negotiable.
-Bottled lime juice produces a flat, bitter margarita.
-Pre-squeeze juice and refrigerate if making a batch; it keeps 24 hours without losing brightness.
+Bottled produces a flat, bitter margarita.
+Pre-squeeze and refrigerate; it keeps 24 hours without losing brightness.

 Where to eat frozen margarita